 At times, Memphis gets overshadowed by Nashville in terms of tourism.
-But this Tennessee city has lots to offer first-time visitors and locals as well.
-Nashville known for its country music stars, while Memphis is all about the blues.
+But this top Tennessee city has lots to offer first-time visitors and locals as well.
+Nashville is known for its country music stars, while Memphis is all about the blues.
 Memphis is also an important historical city in regards to the national civil rights movement, with many museums and historic homes to tell the stories of our nation’s past.
 Many of the sites to see in Memphis are music-related, but there are also some beautiful outdoor spaces and natural areas to relax in here.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 What Is It?
 Sun Studio is often considered to be the birthplace of rock and roll, and anyone who loves music should definitely check it out.

 Why Do It?
 Many musicians’ careers were launched here, including B.B.
 King, Elvis Presley, and Johnny Cash.
 But what might surprise some visitors is that the studio is still used by music artists today.

 Good to Know: Take a guided tour to learn about the musicians who have played here throughout the decades and see memorabilia from their times in the spotlight.
 This tour offers an up-close and authentic experience in downtown Memphis.